 - Home Flooding is not covered.
 However, water damage can be covered if it occurs as a result of storm damage to your home.

 - What if a tree damaged my car?
 Any damage to your vehicle resulting from the weather is protected by comprehensive car insurance.
-That includes damage from a tree branch or flying debris if you're driving when it occurs, or your car was parked.
-And remember, this includes storm damage from your neighbor's tree as well as flooding of your car as long as you opted to add optional comprehensive coverage.
+That includes damage from a tree branch or flying debris if you're driving when it occurs or your car was parked.
+And remember, this includes storm damage from your neighbor's tree as well as flooding of your car as long as you opt to add optional comprehensive coverage.
 You can speak with your agent to be sure you have it.

 - If you had a car accident during the severe weather, damages would be covered by the collision coverage on your policy, depending on who is at fault if another driver is involved.

 If you're reading this, you or someone you care about probably had damage caused by Virginia's severe weather.
 We're sorry if you're experiencing a difficult time and know insurance claims can be stressful.
 We're committed to providing you with the best experience!
 We're here for you.